NekoSuneVR/NekoSuneOSC/README.md

 **frequency bands (Low, Bass, Mid, Treble)** that you can use inside VRChat or other OSC-compatible apps.

+Want to Credits to [FuviiPeshu](https://github.com/FuviiPeshu/FuviiOSC) for Making Official Module called **Squeak Meter**.

+I only added Option use Low mode since there is Upcoming Project for OSCAudiolink and it needed Low Audio aswell.

+See Whats Upcoming from Here https://x.com/NekoSuneVR/status/1957376360722129024

 #### ✨ Features

 -   🎧 **Real-time audio analysis** directly from your selected output